bargadeori/bargadeori/README.md

 Team Lead at Centre for Development of Advanced Computing Silchar, having 6+ years of experience.
 Involved with various R&D projects of C-DAC.
 Expertise in Java, Python, Kotlin, Hibernate, Machine Learning and Deep Learning.

-Also, pursuing PhD student at the National Institute of Technology silchar.
-My area of reasearch is Video Summarization, Video Captioning and Video Storytelling.
+Also, pursuing PhD. at National Institute of Technology silchar.
+My area of research is Video Summarization, Video Captioning and Video Storytelling.

 Looking for collborations research work and projects for the ease of the mankind and making a better world for living.